ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 ### 5. Famous Extinctions caused by humans
 Here, I will share details of famous extinctions of species which were a direct result of human interference along with the year and the activity.
+I will also make a plot to visually represent the year of extinction.
 Exclusion: I will not share details of Mass Extinctions
 Example: Dodo, Tasmanian Wolf, Stellar's Sea Cow.
 I will Either create an infogram using the Adobe Suite or will list out the details.